• Share this on:

 Find a list of conformity assessment bodies to ask for an offer.

 International Raw Material Assurance (IRMA)Quality, safety and authenticity of the juice raw material industryIRMA certification is a part of the SGF annual membership fee.
 The fee is based on the annual turnover and number of production sites.
-For example, for a turnover of €500,000 and 1 production site, the fee is €5,000.
+For example, for a turnover of €500,000 and one production site, the fee is €5,000.
 The minimum fee is €5,000 and the maximum is €50,000.Most used in Germany but relevant for all European markets.
-In 2020, 375 juice processing companies from 42 countries were members of SGF.

 Check the IRMA audit checklist (PDF) to assess your certification readiness.

-Calculate the annual fee by using the IRMA fee calculator.
+Calculate the annual fee using the IRMA fee calculator.

 The UK